prevanthbb-ai/Epilepsy-project/README.md

 ---

 ## Overview
 This project presents an automated seizure detection system using a deep learning hybrid architecture that combines **1D CNN**, **Bi-LSTM**, and a **custom attention mechanism**.
-The model is designed to classify seizure vs. non-seizure EEG segments quickly and accurately, with the goal of improving access to diagnostic tools in low-resource clinical settings.
+The model is designed to classify seizure vs. non-seizure EEG segments quickly and accurately, to improve access to diagnostic tools in low-resource clinical settings.

 ---